jrkinley/mta-rag-chat/README.md

 # New York City Subway Chatbot with Cohere and Redpanda

-This chatbot demo uses the MTA's freely available data feeds for the New York City Subway (https://new.mta.info/developers).
-The static GTFS subway schedule feed is loaded into a QDrant vector database collection, and the collection is kept up-to-date with new subway trip updates by streaming the realtime GTFS-RT feeds (https://api.mta.info/#/subwayRealTimeFeeds) through the Redpanda data streaming platform, enriching the events with Cohere embeddings in-flight.
+This demo uses the MTA's freely available data feeds for the New York City Subway (https://new.mta.info/developers) to build a passenger chatbot.
+The MTA data feeds include static and realtime flavours.
+The static GTFS subway schedule is loaded into a QDrant vector database collection, and the collection is kept up-to-date with subway trip updates by streaming the realtime GTFS-RT feeds (https://api.mta.info/#/subwayRealTimeFeeds) through the Redpanda data streaming platform, enriching the events with Cohere embeddings in-flight.

-Cohere's `command-r` chat model is used to provide subway passengers with a chatbot experience.
-It uses relevant documents from the up-to-date QDrant collection for context and responds to passenger questions in a friendly but typical New Yawker accent.
+Cohere's `command-r` chat model is then used to provide subway passengers with a chatbot experience.
+It uses relevant documents from the QDrant collection for context and responds to passenger questions in a friendly but typical New Yawker accent.
 Capisce!

 <p align="center">
     <img src="./cohere-mta-chat.png" width="75%" />